Microsoft 365, How do I undo the "Allow my organization to manage my device" setting?

 Illinois accounts are only intended to be used to sign in to the operating system on University-issued computers.

-If the Windows in your personal computer or the main user profile you use on it was set up with your @illinois.edu email address, we recommend the following.
+If the Windows operating system on your personal computer or the main user profile you use on it was set up with your @illinois.edu email address, we recommend the following.

 This is also our recommendation in the event that the above instructions do not fully remove University group policies or registry modifications.